swnakamura/gitsession.vim/README.md

 ## Quick Start
 Install it with a plugin manager.

-Go into your project, open NeoVim, edit as you like, and run `:SaveSession` before you leave.
+Go into your (git) project, open NeoVim, edit as you like, and run `:SaveSession` before you leave.
 This will save your current session.

 When you are back, run `:LoadSession` in the same project repository.
 Your window setting will reappear.